w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

 Functional images convey functionality of a component.
-For example, search, print, and save functionality.
+For example, search, print, and save functionality are often presented using icon imagery.
 Explain requirements related to color and contrast to help users distinguish these images from other components.
 Show examples of graphical links and buttons as well as logos.
 Discuss with students how they would describe each of those examples.

 #### Learning Outcomes for Topic